oracle/pgql-lang/pages/pgql-1.2-spec.md

  MATCH SHORTEST ( (src) -[e]->* (dst) ) WHERE SUM(e.cost) < 100
 ```

-Here, the filter is applied only _after_ a shortest path is matched such that if the `WHERE` condition is not satisfied, the path is filtered out and no other path is considered even though one may exists that satisfies the condition.
+Here, the filter is applied only _after_ a shortest path is matched such that if the `WHERE` condition is not satisfied, the path is filtered out and no other path is considered even though another path may exist that does satisfy the `WHERE` condition.

 ## Top-K Shortest Path